Reinforcement Learning, Bit by Bit: Environment Proxies

 Value functions are commonly used as environment proxies.
 The most common design, as employed by DQN, involves an approximation $\proxy = Q_{\tilde{\theta}}$, within a parameterized class, to the optimal action value function $Q_*$.
 The learning target could be, for example, the proxy itself or a greedy policy with respect to $Q_{\tilde{\theta}}$.
 The latter target avoids actively seeking information to refine action value estimates that will not improve decisions.

 As discussed earlier, incremental Q-learning algorithms maintain a point estimate of an action value function, though in the interest of data-efficiency, it is important to retain a richer epistemic state.
 DQN agents retain a somewhat richer epistemic state through the addition of a replay buffer.
-With the right update scheme, this may dramatically improve data efficiency in some simple environments, as demonstrated in \cite{dwaracherla2020langevin} using a variation of Langevin stochastic gradient descent \cite{WelTeh2011a}.
+With the right update scheme, this may dramatically improve data efficiency in some simple environments, as demonstrated in \citet{dwaracherla2020langevin} using a variation of Langevin stochastic gradient descent \citep{WelTeh2011a}.
 However, scaling this approach to address complex environments is likely to require prohibitive increases in memory and computation, as the associated data needs to be stored and repeatedly processed.

-An alternative is to use an ensemble of point estimates, as is done, for example, by boostrapped DQN \cite{osband2016deep,osband2018randomized}.
+An alternative is to use an ensemble of point estimates, as in the simplified ensemble-DQN example from Section \ref{se:dqn} and more sophisticated approaches such as those discussed in \citet{osband2016deep,osband2018randomized}.
 In this case, the variation among point estimates reflects epistemic uncertainty.
 This approach has proven fruitful in addressing environments that require deep exploration.
 One drawback of ensemble-based approaches is that computational demands grow with the number of elements, and because of this, agent designs typically use no more than ten point estimates, which limits the fidelity of uncertainty estimates.
-Design of neural network architectures that enable the benefits of large ensembles with manageable computational resources is an important and active area of research \cite{Dwaracherla2020Hypermodels,oswald2021neural}.
+Design of neural network architectures that enable the benefits of large ensembles with manageable computational resources is an important and active area of research \citep{Dwaracherla2020Hypermodels,oswald2021neural}.
 As we will discuss further in Section \ref{se:computation}, {\it epistemic neural networks} offer a general framing of such architectures.